|Law Enforcement >|

 Partner with Maryland State Police, Elkton Police Department & Cecil County State Attorney's Office

 Investigators are assigned to a multi-jurisdictional task force combat illegal drug activity, targeting mid-level to major dealers within the county.
 This unit's operations are supervised by the Maryland State Police.
 These investigations lead to the seizure of amounts of currency and property from drug dealers.
 These funds are returned to law enforcement to continue the fight against drugs and dealers.
 Investigations are performed by undercover purchases, covert surveillance and telephone wire taps, among other techniques.
+You can contact the Cecil County Drug Task Force at 443-350-9125.

 Civil Unit - Writs and Civil Papers